DamSenton/Travel-Japan-Master/README.md

 - All of the images on the 'Gallery' page were taken by myself while on a personal trip to Japan and uploaded to [https://Imgur.com] to enable me to embed them on this page.

+* The image used for the 'Attraction of the Month' section was taken from [Takuma Mori](https://www.flickr.com/photos/takuma104/) on Flickr.
+I am free to use and distribute this with the proper credit.

 ### Acknowledgments

+*  The web page layout takes inspirtaion from multiple Code Institute projects.
+I have taken elements from almost each project and repurposed them to fit my web page.

+*  This project was inspired by a lot of travel websites and also the mini projects completed alongside The Code Institute.